550.2 Earned Income

 7 CFR § 273.9(c)(10)(iii)

-NOTE: Profit from owning rental property is earned income only if a household member actively manages the property an average of at least 20 hours per week.
-Active management may, but is not limited to, include collecting rental income, paying utilities/mortgage, general maintenance and upkeep.
+NOTE: Profit from owning rental property is earned income only if a household member actively manages the property an average of at least 20 hours per week .
+Active management may include, but is not limited to, collecting rental income, paying utilities/mortgage, general maintenance and upkeep.
 If the rental unit is in or on the property where the household lives, then there must be a clear difference between the management of the resident property and the rental property.

 Reminder: Self-employment costs may be deducted from gross rental income even if the property is actively managed less than 20 hours per week.
 The profit is then used as unearned income.